 But this very English factor, the weather, cannot be used by the organisers to explain the inept way they managed this tournament.
 It is inexcusable not to have a properly formulated plan before the captains' meeting on the eve of the tournament.
 It is incredible that a mathematically impossible 7 groups-of-four to produce a seeded top 16 should emerge as the format.
 It is beyond belief that after the captains' meeting the organisers still didn't sort it out in a manner which obviated any further discussion on who's playing who, and when.
-Slots should be filled in the latter stages as the results come in, no questions, no doubts.
+Slots should be filled in the latter stages an the results come in, no questions, no doubts.

 The organisers managed to square away one aspect perfectly; to lift 400 francs off every soul playing in the tournament.
 And in return: a gymnasium to sleep in; two wash-basins; two lavatories; and a unisex set of showers for everyone to share.
 Three meals a day, of which breakfast was inedible, and lunch non-existant for some on the second day.
-And yet those charlatans' arquement in charging fully those who accompdated and catered for themselves was 'we have already bought the features as a level pdy".
+And yet those charlatans' arquement in charging fully those who accompdated and catered for themselves was 'we have already bought the features are already bought.

-It is si y good enough when a misir for o many (over 400) our chaotically.
-In the organisers sent out pplication forms which allow teams to opt for any combination of the following:
+It is sir y good enough when anisis for a many (over 400) on the chaotically.
+In the organisers sent out polication forms which allow teams to opt for any combination of the following: